kreghek/CombatDicesTeam.Combats/src/CombatDicesTeam.Combats/README.md

 # CombatDicesTeam.Combats

-The framework to implement turn-based tactical combats.
+The framework to implement a turn-based tactical combats for indie game devs.